 \section{Related Work}

-Recent semantic segmentation and boundary detection methods are based on fully convolutional networks~\cite{long2015fully} and focus on incorporating different components to the architecture to improve the performance.

-\parsection{Multi-Scale Context.} To better handle fine details, segmentation models use convolutional trunks with low output strides.
+\parsection{Multi-Scale Context.} To better handle fine details, segmentation models with convolutional trunks use low output strides.
 However, this limits the receptive field and the semantic information contained in the final feature.
 Some works utilize dilated backbones~\cite{yu2015multi} and multi-scale context~\cite{yang2018denseaspp,lin2019zigzagnet,fu2019adaptive} to address this problem.
-PSPNet~\cite{zhao2017pyramid} uses a Pyramid Pooling Module~(PPM) to generate multi-scale context and fuse them as the final feature.
-The DeepLab models~\cite{chen2018encoder} use Atrous Spatial Pyramid Pooling (ASPP) to assemble context from multiple scales, yielding denser and wider features.
+PSPNet~\cite{zhao2017pyramid} uses a Pyramid Pooling Module to generate multi-scale context and fuse them as the final feature.
+The DeepLab models~\cite{chen2018encoder} use Atrous Spatial Pyramid Pooling to assemble context from multiple scales, yielding denser and wider features.
 In contrast, our AFA-DLA architecture extensively uses attention to conduct multi-scale feature fusion to increase the receptive field without using expensive dilated convolutions.
-Thus, our model can achieve comparable or even better performance with much less computation and fewer parameters.
+Thus, our model can achieve comparable or even better performance with much less computation and parameters.

 \parsection{Feature Aggregation.} Aggregation is widely used in the form of skip connections or feature fusion nodes in most deep learning models~\cite{long2015fully,ronneberger2015u,wang2020deep}.
 The Deep Layer Aggregation~\cite{yu2018deep} network shows that higher connectivity inside the model can enable better performance with fewer parameters, but its aggregation is still limited to linear operators.
-Recently, some works have explored better aggregation of feature pyramid multi-scale features.
-GFF~\cite{li2020gated} uses gate maps to fuse multi-level features and dense feature pyramid to generate the final representation.
-FaPN~\cite{huang2021fapn} improves the original FPN architecture with feature alignment and selection during fusion.
+Recently, some works have explored better aggregation of multi-scale features. \cite{takikawa2019gated, li2020semantic, li2020gated, zhang2020feature, huang2021fapn, huang2021alignseg} improves the original FPN architecture with feature alignment and selection during fusion.
 CBAM~\cite{woo2018cbam} and SCA-CNN~\cite{chen2016sca} uses channel and spacial self-attention to perform adaptive feature refinement and improves convolutional networks in image classification, object detection and image captioning.
 DANet~\cite{fu2019dual} appends two separate branches with Transformer~\cite{vaswani2017attention} self-attention as the proposed spatial and channel module on top of dilated FCN.
 In contrast, our AFA module leverages extracted spatial and channel information during aggregation to efficiently select the essential features with respect to the property of input features.
 With the efficient design, AFA can be directly adopted in popular architectures and extensively used at negligible computational and parameter overhead.